E. NLTA Financial Guidelines

 • Members using public transportation and their own cars:

-– If a member uses his/her own car to a railway station, bus or air terminal in order to use public transportation as a means of travel, he/she may claim as in the category above for round trip car mileage to such station.
+– If a member uses their own car to a railway station, bus or air terminal in order to use public transportation as a means of travel, they may claim as in the category above for round trip car mileage to such station.

 – Round trip fare by the most direct route will also be paid for the kind of transportation used.
 Return economy air fare shall be used for air travel and seat sales should be taken advantage of where possible.
 [Dec/4-5/92]